ddhendriks/latex_todo_upgrade/README.md

 ## Example documents:
-An example document with the tasks: [example](example/main.pdf) An example document with everything hidden: [example hide](example/main_hide.pdf)
+An example document with the tasks: [example](example/main.pdf)

+An example document with everything hidden: [example hide](example/main_hide.pdf)

+The mouseover functionality does not work in the in-browser pdf viewer of github

 ## Note
 Not all pdf viewers seem to handle the mouseover functionality.
 The ones that worked for me were: